0

 Understanding Cortisol and Its Role in the Body

-Cortisol, sometimes called the 'pressure hormone,' is essential to our physical systems.
+Cortisol, sometimes called the 'stress hormone,' is essential to our physical systems.
 Produced by your adrenal glands, it helps manage how your body uses carbohydrates, fats, and proteins.

 This hormone also regulates blood pressure and increases your body's glucose metabolism.
-It controls the sleep/wake cycle, too.
+It controls the sleep/wake cycle as well.

-Here's where things get interesting: cortisol is crucial for maintaining an immune response after an illness or injury because it acts as a natural anti-inflammatory agent.
-Think of it like this – imagine you're playing football and twist your ankle badly.
+Here's where things get interesting: cortisol is crucial for maintaining an immune response after an illness or injury because it acts as a natural anti-inflammatory.

-The swelling?
-That’s inflammation trying to protect that area, but it can cause more harm than good if left unchecked.
-This is where cortisol steps up its game.
-But what happens when levels are low?
-Stick around - we'll explore that next.
+Swelling is inflammation trying to protect that area, but it can cause more harm than good if left unchecked.
+This is where cortisol can help.
+But when levels are too low, your body will suffer consequences.

 The Consequences of Low Cortisol Levels